 1. Activate Smileys

-The display of the Amazfit Bip has great sunlight legibility.
-Whether you are outdoors, playing on the field or inside your office, you get all the notifications on time and seamlessly.
-The only downside to it is, it cannot display smileys or emoticons.
-Now, you can go ahead and install a custom firmware manually which is the hard way around.
+Amazfit Bip has great sunlight legibility.
+Whether you are outdoors, playing on the field or inside your office, the display is on point.
+Additionally, you also get notifications on the watch.
+The only downside is, it cannot display smileys or emoticons.
+Now you do that by installing custom firmware which is the hard way around.

-Or rather use paid third-party app like Notify & Fitness for Amazfit.
-It will flash the custom firmware for you.
-What I did was a slightly different approach.
-I used GadgetBridge which is a free open-source alternative for Mi-Fit app.
+Or rather use paid third-party app like Notify & Fitness for Amazfit which will flash the custom firmware for you.
+But I took a slightly different approach.
+I used GadgetBridge which is a free open-source alternative for the Mi-Fit app.
 I downloaded these Big Fonts from XDA.
-Now, just open the Files app and open the font-file (.ft) using Gadgetbridge.
+Now, just open the Files app and navigate to the font-file (.ft) using Gadgetbridge.
 Gadgetbridge will offer to install the font on the device and this would keep your firmware intact and still do the job.

-The font, however, won’t display the smiley but it converts it into readable text format or character.
-This is a neat workaround and below is how the text look likes.
+This font, however, won’t display the smileys but it converts them into readable text format or character.
+This is a neat workaround and below is how the smileys look like.

-The Amazfit Bip has a lot of inbuilt watch faces which fairly look good.
+The Amazfit Bip has a lot of inbuilt watch faces that fairly look good.
 But, in case you want a change you can always fall back to third-party apps.
-Xiaomi has given the option in the Mi-Fit app to upload third-party watch faces.
+Xiaomi has given the option to upload third-party watch faces in the Mi-Fit app.
 There are a number of watch face apps for the Bip.
-You can try the Amazfit Bip WatchFaces or My WatchFace for Amazfit Bip app.
+You can try the Amazfit Bip WatchFaces or My WatchFace for the Amazfit Bip app.

 In case you have made your own watch face or downloaded one from the Internet, you need to apply it manually on the watch.
 Here is a detailed guide on how to install watch faces downloaded from the Internet.

 Courtesy to the single crown button on the Amazfit Bip, you can use it to click pictures.
-However, this options is not provided within the Mi-Fit app.
+However, this option is not provided within the Mi-Fit app.
 You would have to use a third-party app called Mi Band 2/3 & Amazfit Selfie.
 This lets you map the single button to be used as Remote Camera Shutter.
-The only bargain is that you need to use certain camera apps like Circle Camera, Night Selfie Camera, Bacon Camera, and Free Camera.
-We have a detailed article on how to set up your Amazfit as a remote camera button, you can go through it for a detailed description.
+The only bargain is that it works with certain camera apps like Circle Camera, Night Selfie Camera, Bacon Camera, and Free Camera.
+For a detailed how-to guide, read our detailed article on how to set up your Amazfit as a remote camera button.

 Another awesome utilization of the crown button is a music player controller.
 You can even do that using the Amazfit BIP Assistant app.
-It lets you remap the single click, double click, and triple click to pause/play, next & previous action.
+It lets you remap the single click, double-click, and triple-click to pause/play, next & previous action respectively.
 It works for all the music player apps as well as the YouTube app.
-The only caveat is that you need to sacrifice the back button option which works on the single click.
+The only caveat is that the single click won’t function as the back button now.

 Just to lay it out, if you swipe left on the Bip Screen it shows you Alipay & Weather.
 If you swipe down, you get the DND Mode toggle.
 If you swipe up, you have the uncleared notifications.
 The single click on the crown works as the back button or you can alternatively swipe right to go back to the menu.
 Now, most of these actions can be customized in the Mi-Fit App.
 You can modify the right swipe action to either show Weather or AliPay.